Himeji

 1 of 4 in Hyogo Prefecture

-Himeji (姫路) is renowned for its stunning Himeji Castle, often hailed as Japan's most beautiful and well-preserved feudal castle.
-Recognized as both a national treasure and a UNESCO World Heritage Site, this architectural masterpiece offers visitors a glimpse into Japan's rich history and culture.
-Surrounded by picturesque gardens, the castle's striking white facade and intricate design make it a must-see destination for any traveler.
+Himeji (姫路) is renowned for its stunning Himeji Castle, often hailed as Japan’s most beautiful and best-preserved feudal castle.
+Recognized as both a national treasure and a UNESCO World Heritage Site, this architectural masterpiece offers visitors a captivating glimpse into Japan’s rich history and culture.
+Surrounded by picturesque gardens, the castle’s striking white façade and intricate design make it a must-see destination for any traveler.

 With a population of around half a million, Himeji is the second-largest city in Hyogo Prefecture, conveniently located less than an hour from Osaka or Kyoto.
-It's a popular stop for those traveling along the Sanyo Shinkansen, making it an ideal day trip.
-Explore the charming streets, local shops, and delicious cuisine, all while enjoying the enchanting backdrop of Himeji Castle.
+It’s a popular stop on the Sanyo Shinkansen line, making it an ideal day trip.
+Explore its charming streets, local shops, and delicious cuisine—all with the enchanting backdrop of Himeji Castle.

 Getting around

-In Himeji, you can walk straight to Himeji Castle from JR Himeji Station in about 15 to 20 minutes along the wide Otemae-dori Street.
-Sanyo-Himeji Station is just nearby and offers direct trains to Osaka's Hanshin Umeda Station.
+In Himeji, you can walk straight to Himeji Castle from JR Himeji Station in about 15 to 20 minutes along the broad Otemae-dori Street.
+Sanyo-Himeji Station is located nearby and offers direct trains to Hanshin Umeda Station in Osaka.

-The city has a good bus network run by Shinki Bus, with most buses leaving from Himeji Station.
-Bus number 10 is a convenient way to get to Mount Shosha, and you can pay with IC cards like Suica, Pasmo, or the local Nicopa card.
+The city has a well-organized bus network operated by Shinki Bus, with most buses departing from Himeji Station.
+Bus number 10 is a convenient option for reaching Mount Shosha, and you can pay with IC cards such as Suica, Pasmo, or the local Nicopa card.

 Attractions